soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 ### 4. Apply Hough Transformation:
 -	At first, accumulation space for each pixel is created.
 -	Initially each cell is set to 0.
--	For each edge point(i,j) in the image, increment all the cells according to the equation of the centre of a circle.
+-	For each edge point (i, j) in the image, increment all the cells according to the equation of the centre of a circle.
 -	For each possible value that are found in the previous step, find all possible values which satisfy the equation.
 -	Search for the local maxima in the accumulator space.
 -	These cells represent circles that are detected by the algorithm.